 TSO Violinist Ivan Alexander recalls his experience with SickKids after his son Fraser was born profoundly deaf.
 Fraser received cochlear implants and has grown to be a happy 10-year-old who now names the TSO’s recording of The Planets by Holts as his favourite CD.

 The Links to SickKids also relate to TSO Principal Horn Neil Deland, who’s chair is endowed by Dr. Michael Braudo, a former SickKids Physician.

 To show support the important work they do, The Toronto Symphony Orchestra are presenting “Peter and the Wolf” tomorrow, on November 26 and will donate proceeds towards the SickKids Hospital.
 Rick Mercer has lent his charisma to the night and will play the role of narrator.

 The concert will feature rising piano star Coco Ma, a young Leaside resident who was honoured in 2013 after being selected to study with international star Lang Lang.
 Ma will perform Rachmaninoff’s Rhapsody on a Theme of Paganini.

 Want more updates on Toronto-centric classical music news and review before anyone else finds out?
 Get our exclusive newsletter here and follow us on or Facebook for all the latest.
 Twitter

-Michael Vincent is Publisher of Ludwig Van.
+Michael Vincent is the Editor-in-chief Ludwig van Toronto.
 He publishes regularly and writes occasionally.
-He has worked as a senior editor over fifteen years and is a former freelance classical music critic for the Toronto Star.
+He has worked as a senior editor for over fifteen years and is a former freelance classical music critic for the Toronto Star.
 Michael holds a Doctorate in Music from the University of Toronto.